theopenlane/core/README.md

 - Automated Task assignments and configurable workflows with task reminders and escalation
 - Evidence upload, approval processes, and other configurable automation to get you through your audits
 - Robust user and group management with a myriad of RBAC controls / toggles to ensure individuals in your company see what they are supposed to see
-- Multiple authentication methods and organization-level controls for authorized domains (with organization-wide SSO coming soon!)
+- Multiple authentication methods and organization-level controls for authorized domains including organization-wide SSO
 - Automated domain scanning with assets and other resources created automatically for your approval
 - Questionnaire creation, customization, and automation for easier internal and external interactions with your staff, auditors, and vendors
 - Notification customizations, channel definitions, comments and histories on all your objects